MaxineCodes/MaxineCodes/README.md

 ### ✨Hiya!
 Maxine here!✨

  I'm a development student from the Netherlands.
- Currently I am focusing on learning C++ & Python alongside my art projects.
+ Currently I am focusing on learning C++ & Python alongside my art 3D projects.
  My aim is to learn the technology used in VFX/Games and use my mix of artistic and technical skills to become a TD or TA and be able to develop 3D art tools for others to use!

- Languages: C++, C#, Java, JS
+ Languages: C++, C#, Python, Java

  DCC Applications: Maya, Zbrush, Houdini, Substance Suite, Blender, Photoshop Libs and API's: OpenGL, DX11, SFML